|

 Personality disorders are less discussed than mental illnesses such as anxiety and depression, but they still play a prominent role in society.
-Around 10-13% of people worldwide live with a personality disorder, most of which begin in the teen years.
+Around 10-13% of people worldwide live with a personality disorder, most of which begins in the teen years.
 Borderline personality disorder isn’t as common as other forms of personality disorder — around 1.4% of people are affected — but that shouldn’t minimize the significant effects experienced by those living with BPD.

 Due to its relatively uncommon nature, many people don’t understand BPD and how it can impact those with a BPD diagnosis, as well as their friends, loved ones, and family members.
 Living with a personality disorder of any kind, BPD included, isn’t easy, but proper treatment can make a significant difference.

-Borderline personality disorder often referred to simply as BPD, is a form of personality disorder characterized by mood swings, instability, behavioral issues, issues with self-image, and problems with normal functioning.
+Borderline personality disorder, often referred to simply as BPD, is a form of personality disorder characterized by mood swings, instability, behavioral issues, issues with self-image, and problems with normal functioning.

 Borderline personality disorder can be challenging to diagnose and treat as it may manifest differently from one individual to another.
 However, the most common symptoms of BPD include: